the-turing-way/the-turing-way/book/website/collaboration/stakeholder-engagement.md

 * The work begins after you gather requirements information, which is the starting point to facilitate a group conversation

 (cl-stakeholder-strategy-workshops)=
-## Team strategy workshops
+## Strategy alignment workshops
-### Key question: How can we bring different ideas across the team into a shared team strategy?
+### Key question: How can we bring different ideas across a group of collaborators into a shared strategy?

-A team will struggle to collaborate and progress together if its members are not aligned on what it is trying to achieve.
+A group of collaborators will struggle to work together and progress if its members are not aligned on what they are trying to achieve together.
 Strategy alignment goes deeper than agreeing on day to day work - it asks what the team chooses to prioritise, what they value, what motivates them, and ultimately what real-world impact they hope to see from their work.
 A helpful model to inform this exercise is Simon Sinek's [Golden Circle method](https://www.smartinsights.com/digital-marketing-strategy/online-value-proposition/start-with-why-creating-a-value-proposition-with-the-golden-circle-model/), where the team approaches their work in the following order:
 * Why: Why are we doing what we're doing?